tapani-hopkins/wasps2kotka/README.md

 >
 > As a bonus, the package also has templates used to label the databased wasps.
 They are in folder "inst/label_templates" of the source code.

+> As a second bonus, the package also has a complete list of the samples collected in the Uganda 2014-2015, Peru 1998, Peru 2000, Peru 2008, Peru 2011, and Skanssi2024 collecting events.
+They are in folder "inst/extdata" as csv, and also load into R as variables `m` (basic data) and `m_kotka` (complete data).

 ## Installation